joshddunn/pokemon-graphql-api/README.md

 ## The difference between !types.String and types.String

 In graphql-ruby, you can have types that are prefaced by `!`.
 Fields that are prefaced by `!` (like `!types.String`) will expect values to be of that type, and if they aren't the parent node will be returned as `null`.
 However, fields that are not prefaced with `!` (like `types.String`) will expect the returned value to be a string, but without strong consequences.
 If not of the defined type, it will simply return `null` for that field.

+## TO DO

+- Add connection types for each type
+- Use connection for endpoints
+- 'Advanced' filtering for each of the endpoints